 Since joining Children’s Rights in 2011, Christina Wilson Remlin has represented classes of children in foster care in suits challenging violence, inadequate medical care, inappropriate conditions and over-institutionalization.
 Her clients include those at risk of discrimination associated with their LGBTQ identity, gender, race, immigration status and class.

 Previously, Ms. Remlin was a litigation associate at Baker & McKenzie LLP, where she represented clients in complex commercial disputes and regulatory investigations.
 She developed an active pro bono docket and represented children and adults in political asylum hearings, Violence Against Women Act petitions, and Special Juvenile Immigration Status and green card applications.
 Before that, Ms. Remlin was a member of Shearman & Sterling’s litigation group.
 Ms. Remlin received her J.D. from Fordham University in 2004 where she participated in The Crowley Program on International Human Rights’ Annual Mission to Bolivia and interned for the Center for Legal and Social Studies in Argentina.
 She received her B.A. in Political Science from Furman University in 1999 (cum laude).
 She has a variety of publications focusing on issues of corporate responsibility, investment disputes, environmental protection and human rights reparations.

-As director of operations, Sally S. Weissman is responsible for the organization’s support structure.
-Ms. Weissman directs human resources, facilities management, and office services (including information technology management and systems development), with a focus on integrating those functions with the operations of the organization.
+Susan Reeves joined Children’s Rights as Executive Assistant to the Founder and Executive Director in August of 2009.
+Since stepping into her latest role in late 2019 as director of talent and operations, Susan is responsible for the organization’s support structure.
+Ms. Reeves directs human resources, facilities management, and office services (including information technology management and systems development), with a focus on integrating those functions with the operations of the organization.